aws-samples/amazon-bedrock-samples/docs/introduction-to-bedrock/converse_api/01_converse_api.md

 Now that we have seen the Converse API allow us to easily run the invocations with the same syntax across all the models, you can learn

 - How to do [function calling with the Converse API](../../agents/function-calling/function_calling_with_converse/function_calling_with_converse.md)
-- How to work with [Converse API and Amazon Bedrock Guardrails](../../responsible_ai/)
+- How to work with [Converse API and Amazon Bedrock Guardrails](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/responsible_ai/){:target="_blank"}

+<h2>Clean up</h2>

+This notebook does not require any cleanup or additional deletion of resources.